LeahDaniel/LeahDaniel/README.md

 Check out my personal website here: https://leahdaniel.github.io/

+Projects to check out on my Github:

+- Trove: my front-end capstone, built with React, Javascript, JSON, and CSS/Reactstrap.
+- Coming soon... a re-write of my front-end capstone using server-side Python and Django, and a final full-stack capstone for the end of my NSS journey.
 <!---
 LeahDaniel/LeahDaniel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.